Skip to Content

 The jumbo smoked turkey leg is a classic theme park food, and Universal Studios Hollywood is no exception.
 The turkey leg is big and juicy, making it the perfect snack to share.

-Smoked Turkey Legs can be found all over the park, but we recently had it at The Three Broomsticks in Hogsmeade as a meal, and it came with fries.
+Smoked turkey legs can be found all over the park, but we recently had it as a meal at The Three Broomsticks in Hogsmeade, and it came with fries.

-“It tastes like bacon,” is how my 10 yr old nephew described the smoked turkey leg.
+“It tastes like bacon,” is how my 10-year-old nephew described the smoked turkey leg.
 Its smokiness gives the meat a unique savory flavor, just like bacon.

 This may be controversial, but we think it’s better than Disneylands.
 Have you tried both?
 What do you think?